-In view of the fearlessness and openness with which Gilbert Carpenter Sr. had dealt with episodes in Mrs. Eddy's life, which the Directors considered would be better suppressed, they were concerned when they learned that the Carpenters had had temporary possession of the Dittemore collection, and immediately sprang into action.
+In view of the fearlessness and openness with which Gilbert Carpenter Sr. had dealt with episodes in Mrs Eddy's life, which they considered would be better suppressed, the Directors were concerned when they learned that the Carpenters had had temporary possession of the Dittemore collection, and they immediately sprang into action.
 They agreed to pay Remington his price, and the agreement included the surrender of all copies.
-Accordingly, Mr. Calvin Hill went to Providence to collect the Carpenters' copies, only to hear that the New York public library now had a complete file of many of Mrs. Eddy's letters.
-Gilbert Carpenter Jr. attempted to retrieve the material from the New York library, but it could be had only against payment of the photostating charges.
-(Later the Board of Directors arranged to appropriate these copies) (?)
+Accordingly, Mr Calvin Hill went to Providence to collect the Carpenters' copies, but when he heard that the New York public library now had a complete file of many of Mrs Eddy's letters, he abandoned his mission and the Carpenters retained their copies.
+Gilbert Carpenter Jr. attempted to retrieve the material from the New York library because of the self-doubts left in his mind after the visit of Calvin Hill, but it could be reclaimed only against payment of the photocopying charges.
+(It is believed the Board of Directors later arranged to appropriate these copies.)

-Meanwhile Gilbert Carpenter Jr. and his father started to work on the material, which they retained, and took the Visions of Mary Baker Eddy related to Calvin Frye and others (referred to in uncomplimentary fashion in Dittemore's book) and produced a small volume in which the father added his comments in accordance with what he understood Mrs. Eddy was trying to show her students in the way of lessons in the action of the human mind, when she related the "visions" to them.
+Meanwhile Gilbert Carpenter Jr. and his father started to work on the material which they had retained, and took the Visions of Mary Baker Eddy related to Calvin Frye and others (referred to in uncomplimentary fashion in Dittemore's book) and produced a small volume in which the father added his comments in accordance with what he understood Mrs Eddy was trying to show her students in the way of lessons in the action of the human mind, when she related the "visions" to them.
+(At this point Gilbert Jr. struck out the following words I had written: "He sent it to the Directors, requesting that they allow it to be put out as an answer to the Dittemore allegations, and their reply was that error would destroy itself.")